 There could not be a better spot for her.

-How about a glimpse of her freshman year at Cornell:
+How about a glimpse of her three years at Cornell:

 - successful design work